 It’s a fine art that involves skill, patience and a baby that doesn’t move, and therefore, isn’t the kind of thing you can quickly do as and when.

-Many parents find it’s a team effort - one holds the baby still while the other snips, while others swear by doing it at night or after bathing a baby.
-Another quick tip is to try and clip baby's nails while they sleep in the stroller.
+Many parents find it’s a team effort - one holds the baby still while the other snips, while others swear by doing it at night.
+Another top tip is to try and clip baby's nails while they sleep in the pram.
 That way, they stay still and you have daylight to work with.

 Also, babies can be quite clumsy: their arms flail around, they still don’t have full control of their hands so it’s really easy for them to hit themselves in the face.
-Therefore, if one of their nails is just a touch too long, or has a sharp corner, before you know it, there’s an unsightly scratch on your baby's face to deal with.
+Therefore, if one of their nails is just a touch too long, or has a sharp corner, before you know it, there’s an unsightly scratch to deal with.